 6. What are the immigration consequences?

-Any gun-related crime — especially a felony — is a deportable offense.7 Non-citizens charged with having a gun in violation of an EPO are advised to seek legal counsel.
-An attorney may be successful in getting the charge dismissed and saving the immigrant’s residence status.
+Any gun-related crime — especially a felony — is a deportable offense.7 If you are a non-citizen charged with having a gun in violation of an EPO, you are advised to seek legal counsel.
+An attorney may be successful in getting your charge dismissed and saving your residence status.

 Legal References